-We were invited to the Grandview High Gravity Hullabaloo by our friends at the Grandview Craft Beer Alliance; for those who don’t know, they’re a great group of people that are really supporting the eat/drink/shop local movement in the Grandview area of Columbus, especially where craft beer is concerned.
+This winter we were invited to the Grandview High Gravity Hullabaloo by our friends at the Grandview Craft Beer Alliance.
+For those who don’t know, they’re a great group of people that are really supporting the eat/drink/shop local movement in the Grandview area of Columbus, especially where craft beer is concerned.

 Hullabaloo was promoted as a “celebration of strong beers and smoked meats” and they didn’t let down on the strong beers part; not that it wasn’t great to see a whole smoked pig, but you all know I’m a smoked meats fiend, so I was hoping to enjoy more.
 Nevertheless, shout-out to Barley’s Smokehouse for doing a hickory hog right!

 12 different Grandview-area breweries brought their best and were present with their strongest (and in some cases, rarest) brews.
 We tried a variety of stouts, IPAs, and scottish ales ranging from 8% to 12% ABV and also enjoyed some fun finds like North High Brewing‘s super secret firkin with real bacon bits.